aabhaasvineetmallik/sorting_scripts/README.md

 Created by Aabhas Vineet Malik (email: aabhaas.iiser@gmail.com) and Ankur Shringi (email: ankurshringi@iisc.ac.in)

-Last Modification date : 2019-Feb-25
+Last Modification date : 2020-Apr-23

 -----------------------------------------------------------------------------
 # Motivation

 A literature review requires going through a lot of research articles.
 While going through these research articles (which are mostly stored as pdfs locally), we sometimes just want to look for the occurrences or usage of a specific text/ keywords (such as species name or method or a technical term).
-One way is to solve this problem is to skimming through all the articles, looking for such keywords (which is long and tedious), and other is to use a reference manage such as Mendeley or Zotero (and many others).
+One way to solve this problem is to skim through all the articles, looking for such keywords (which is long and tedious), and other is to use a reference manager such as Mendeley or Zotero (and many others).
 Each solution comes with it on pros and cons.
-There could be others ways to solve this problem but we are not aware of any such neat, completely **free and open source** solution (please contact us if you have such solution in mind).
+There could be other ways of solving this problem but we are not aware of any such neat, completely **free and open source** solution (please contact us if you have such a solution in mind).

-A semi ideal way to solve through this problem is to write a script, which goes through all the stored pdfs, read its text automatically, search these keywords and outputs a summary report.
-That's what is being attempted in the scripts available in this repository.
+A semi ideal way to solve this problem is to write a script, which goes through all the stored pdfs, reads their text automatically, search these keywords and provides a summary report as an output.
+This what is being attempted in the scripts available in this repository.

 We are providing two shell scripts